Charged Regular Black Holes From Quasi-topological Gravities in $D\ge 5$: Model

 At small $r$, the charge term dominates the right-hand side of the algebraic equation (the mass term is subleading), and one can obtain

 Solving for $\psi$ (and recalling $\psi = \frac{1-f(r)}{r^2}$), we can obtain the asymptotic behavior of the metric function $f(r)$ near the origin

 for finite correction orders $N$, the solution exhibits a divergence at the origin $r=0$.
 However, it is observed that this divergence is progressively mitigated as the order $N$ increases, ultimately achieving global regularity in the limit of infinite order with finite Kretschman scalar $K=R^{\mu\nu\rho\sigma}R_{\mu\nu\rho\sigma}$.
 In the charged case, we find that the regularity conditions exhibit subtle but crucial differences from those of the pure vacuum solution and the regular center is an anti-de Sitter core.
+It is instructive to verify the independence of the regular core from the electric charge $q$ by directly examining the asymptotic solution Eq.~(\ref{ex}).
+Taking the infinite-order limit $N \to \infty$, the exponent of the radial coordinate in the metric function $f(r)$ trivially approaches $2$.
+Regarding the coefficient, for any non-vanishing finite charge $q$, the term $|q|^{1/N}$ converges to unity, indicating that the specific intensity of the source becomes irrelevant in this limit.
+On the other hand, to ensure the geometry remains regular at the center, the coupling coefficients $\alpha_N$ must be such that the term $|\alpha_N|^{1/N}$ converges to a finite non-zero constant (characterizing the convergence radius of the series).
+Consequently, the effective cosmological constant of the core is determined solely by the asymptotic behavior of the gravitational couplings, independent of the electric charge $q$.
+The mechanism underlying this transition of the regular core can be found in \cite{Hennigar:2025yqm}.

 Unlike the vacuum case \cite{Bueno:2024dgm}, the source term for a charged black hole covers the entire real axis.
 Therefore, the characteristic function $h(\psi)$ must be able to cover the full dynamic range of the source term.
 To construct an $h(\psi)$ that satisfies the aforementioned range requirements, the sequence of coupling constants $\alpha_n$ must satisfy the following specific algebraic properties: To allow $h(\psi)$ to take negative values and approach $-\infty$, the series must be dominated by odd powers.
 The most natural implementation is to require $h(\psi)$ to be an odd function: